 This is a grave problem and we’ll make sure to help you address it with a few workarounds.
 In addition, we make an effort to explain the background of this peculiar issue.
 If your PC runs 6GB of RAM instead of the installed 8GB, make sure to check the solutions below.

-2 ways to use full RAM on your Windows 10 PC
+How do I use my full RAM on my Windows 10 PC?

 - Check boot settings